lloydwatkin/urlToLink/README.md

 ## How to use

-<b>ATTENTION</b>: This plugin erases the event bindings of the element and its children.
-Use it only on elements that you are sure won't affect the overall behavior of your application.

 Assuming that you have already inserted jquery.js and jquery.urlToLink.js in your code and that `$` is your jQuery object reference.

 Simple usage:<br />